Exclusive: Antitrust probers in Congress ask Spotify to detail alleged Apple abuses - sources

 Spotify has complained also about the 30 percent fee that Apple charges outside app developers who sell so-called digital goods such as music or e-books on the App Store, using Apple’s in-app billing system.
 Apple bars app makers for collecting payment any other way on the App Store or showing users links or buttons to other ways to pay.

 At one point, Apple told Spotify to stop sending emails to users who had just signed up for a free version of its streaming music prompting them to upgrade to the paid service, Spotify has said.
+Apple has said those emails were a workaround strategy to solicit payments outside its App Store system, violating the spirit of rules that all other app makers must follow.

 Spotify has said the shifting rules, and Apple’s threats to block routine app updates, have made it difficult to compete with Apple’s own music service on a level playing field.

 Asked for comment, Apple referred to its previous responses, published in March, to Spotify’s claims.
 The company says it enforces its App Store rules evenly among all developers and that more than eight out of every 10 apps are free and pay nothing to Apple.
 Apple has said Spotify pays nothing for users of its free service or for paid Spotify members who signed up outside the App Store.